 Mind your eating habits.

-We all have our Achilles heel when it comes to eating, but knowing yours and trying to maintain moderation is the best thing you can do for yourself when trying to maintain liposuction results.
+We all have our Achilles heel when it comes to eating, but knowing yours and trying to maintain moderation is one of the best thing you can do for yourself when trying to maintain liposuction results.

 - Cut down on simple carbohydrates like pasta, rice, and bread.